ninomegadriver/PiPico-Mame-Keyboard/README-EN.md

 You can keep both the encoder and the buttons connected at the same time, it won't interfere with one another.

+<B>NOTE</B>:  For better experience I recommend setting the "Paddle Autocenter Speed" to
+<B>0<B> in MAME's configuration, otherwise the wheels will always center and you won't be
+able to hold the steering position.

 <hr>
 <h3>How to build the code with your own modifications:</h3>